-I have just finished a totally lovely experience performing Lucas Hnath’s The Christians for AthensWest Theatre.
-The script was fine, the direction astute and focused, the cast alert and wicked smart, and the choir on fire.
+I had a totally lovely experience performing Lucas Hnath’s The Christians for AthensWest Theatre a couple of years ago.
+The script was fine, the direction astute and focused, the cast alert and wicked smart, and the choir – ah, the choir – was on fire.

-I could (and may…just a warning) write a daily description of the happy discoveries of our rehearsal process, but for the general purposes of this blog, let me simply describe the windows of our rehearsal space.
+I could (and still might – just a warning) write a day-by-day description of the happy discoveries of our rehearsal process, but for the general purposes of this blog, let me simply describe the windows of our rehearsal space.

 We rehearsed in the cafeteria of Sayre School, a room named “The Buttery”.
 Every evening we would rearrange the munchkin-scaled tables and chairs to create a space in which we could imagine ourselves in the epicenter of a mega-church.
 I say “we” but the overwhelming bulk of this furniture-moving was done by our stage manager and assistant stage manager (Paige Adams and Ben Otten) – champions……CHAMPIONS!

 For me, the arresting parts of this rehearsal space were the huge windows overlooking the 200 block of North Limestone.

 I strove to stay immersed in the religious crucible of The Christians, but I kept being pulled into another Lexington, of other times, by those windows.

 - I had learned long ago that Limestone was originally named Mulberry Street.
 It was the major artery carrying travelers from Lexington to Maysville, a key transportation leg before the Falls of the Ohio were made manageable.